Acid Theory

-A greenkeeping practice which was carried out during the 1920s and early 1930s in the UK and elsewhere, and which was based on the routine application of ammonium sulphate and sulphate of iron to golf and bowling greens.
+This is the term used to describe a greenkeeping practice that was especially carried out during the 1920s and 1930s in the UK and elsewhere, and which was based on the routine fertiliser applications of ammonium sulphate and/or ammonium phosphate, and in some cases along with sulphate of iron to golf and bowling greens.

-It had been established earlier in the 1900s that turf fertilisers for a fescue and bentgrass sward should provide an adequate amount of acid soil reacting nitrogen, with a very limited supplies of phosphates and potash; this helped to produce firm and dry surfaces.
+It had been established earlier in the 1900s that turf fertilisers for a fescue and bentgrass sward should provide an adequate amount of acid soil reacting nitrogen, with limited supplies of phosphates and potash; this approach also helped to produce firm and dry surfaces.

-Published research, in 1925, from the USA showed that weed free plots of Agrostis tenuis could result from monthly applications of sulphate of ammonia or ammonium phosphate; this also reduced surface earthworm activity.
+Published research, in the mid 1920s showed that weed free plots of Agrostis tenuis could be maintained (mostly in that condition) with monthly applications of sulphate of ammonia or ammonium phosphate; this also reduced surface earthworm activity.
+Where the turf also contained weeds then the reduction of weeds might be more difficult than where the turf is initially free from weeds.

-• without consideration being given to the impact this would have on a fine turf sward,
+• not enough consideration was given to the longer-term impact this would have on a fine turf sward where used continuously, in particular the overuse of ammonium sulphate is most undesirable,

-• without adjustments being made to prevent extreme acidity arising, and
+• no, or limited, adjustments were made to prevent extreme acidity arising,

 Monitoring and assessment of any turf grass situation will provide useful information on which a turf manager is better informed so as to make the necessary and correct adjustments to any fertiliser programme; this was clearly lacking at the time.